-In this retrospective study, we evaluated 21 eyes of 21 patients which underwent a single dose IDI because of persistent DME that were unresponsive to aflibercept at Okmeydanı Research & Training Hospital between January of 2016 and January of 2018.
-All patients had a history of treatment with at least five IVA injections.
+In this retrospective study we evaluated 21eyes of 21 patients which underwent a single dose IDI because of persistent DME that were unresponsive to aflibercept at Okmeydanı Research&Traning Hospital between January of 2016 and January of 2018.
+All of the patients had a history of at least five IVA injections.
 The last IVA injection was performed 1 month before IDI.
-Persistent DME was defined as macular edema of which CMT>300 μ m with <50 μ m reduction in CMT or increase in CMT measured with spectral domain optical coherence tomography (SD-OCT) after at least five continuously IVA injections.
-The pseudophakic patients were chosen to exclude effect of dexamethasone on cataract progression.
+Persistent DME was defined as macular edema of which CMT>300 μ m with reduction in CMT less than 50 μ m or increase in CMT measured with spectral domain optical coherence tomography (SD-OCT) after at least five continuously IVA injections.
+The pseudophakic patients were chosen to exclude cataract progression effect of dexamethasone.

-Patients with a history of glaucoma, steroid-induced ocular hypertension, vitreoretinal surgery, other vitreoretinal diseases and retinopathies, IVA injections and laser photocoagulation within 3 months follow-up time were excluded.
+Patients with a history of glaucoma, steroid induced ocular hypertension, vitroretinal surgery, other vitreoretinal diseases and retinopathies, IVA injections and laser photocoagulation within 3 months follow-up time were excluded.

-Firstly, we evaluated CMT, BCVA, number of anti-VEGF injections before IDI and after 3months of follow-up and HbA1c levels.
-Secondly, CMT and BCVA were evaluated before IDI and at months 1, 2, and 3 after IDI.
-After IDI follow-up period, need for anti-glaucomatous treatment, final CMT and BCVA were recorded.
+Firstly, we evaluated CMT, BCVA, number of anti-VEGF injections before IDI and after three months follow-up period and HbA1c levels.
+Second, CMT and BCVA were evaluated before IDI and 1.2.
+3. month after IDI.
+After IDI follow up period, necessity of anti-glaucomatous treatment, final CMT and BCVA were recorded.

-All patients had standard ophthalmic examinations before and after treatment (at months 1, 2 and 3).
-The ophthalmologic examination included slit-lamb microscopy, BCVA, tonometry, SD-OCT and indirect ophthalmoscopy.
-The BCVA was measured with Snellen charts and the decimal visual acuity was converted to the logarithm of the minimal angle of resolution (logMAR) units for the statistical analyses.
+All of the patients had standard ophthalmic examinations before treatment and post-treatment (1.
+2. 3. months).
+The examinations included slit-lamb microscopy, BCVA, tonometer, SD-OCT, indirect ophthalmoscopy.
+The BCVA was measured with snellen chart, and the decimal visual acuity was converted to the logarithm of the minimal angle of resolution (logMAR) units for the statistical analyses.
 Fundus fluorescein angiography (FFA) was performed at baseline.
-The patients who had macular ischemia in FFA were excluded.
-The patients with peripheral ischemia or neovascularization were treated with panretinal photocoagulation prior to anti-VEGF treatment.
+The patients which have macular ischemia in FFA were excluded.
+The patients with peripheral ischemia or neovascularition were treated with panretinal photocoagulation prior to anti-VEGF treatment.

-The OCT scanning was performed using SD- OCT (Spectralis HRA-OCT; Heidelberg Engineering, Heidelberg,Germany).
-The integrated follow-up mode was used to ensure that the exact same retinal area was imaged at every follow-up visit.
+The OCT acquisition was performed on the SD-OCT(Spectralis HRA-OCT; Heidelberg Engineering, Heidelberg,Germany) the integrated follow-up mode of the device was used to ensure that the exact same retinal area was imaged at every follow-up visit.

 Statistical analyses were performed using the SPSS software version 21.
-Descriptive analyses are presented as mean and standard deviation in variables with normal distribution.
-The normal distribution was assessed using Kolmogorov-Smirnov test.
-The change in CMT and BCVA over time was analyzed using repeated measures analysis of variance (repeated measures of ANOVA) and paired-sample t test.
-A p value<0.05 was considered as statistically significant.
+Descriptive analyses were presented using means and standard deviations for normally distributed variables.
+An assessment of normality was done using Kolmogorov-Smirnov test.
+The change in CMT and BCVA by time was investigated using repeated measures analysis of variance (repeated measures of ANOVA) and 2-related samples test.
+A p-value of less than 0.05 was considered to show a statistically significant result.